Cursor integration

 Team feedback loop

-Get your VibeSharing deploy token
+Get a deploy token

 Add rule files to your project